semido/ot/readme.md

   * -o N, Number of ops to make locally before the sync with server, def = 5
   * -t N, Test the consistency after a num of rounds, def = 30 With -t 0, it does a test in 1,800 rounds.

-#### Progress

-* Support N clients + server.
-It creates 1 op per client (N) during a single round.
-  Do exchange/sync through the server.

-* Generate M ops on N clients.
-All synced using same package via the server.

-* Create Client & Server classes with simple comm interface.

-* To Do

-  - Make intermediate design analisys.

-  - Use threads.

-  - Implement offline, i.e. each client works with own update freq.